How to Apply for a Credit Card in Australia: Step-by-Step

 Alternatives to Traditional Credit Cards

-If credit card approval is difficult or a credit card doesn’t suit your needs right now, alternatives can include:
+If a credit card does not suit your needs or approval is difficult, alternatives may include:

-- Buy Now Pay Later services (fees and missed-payment consequences may apply)
+- Buy Now Pay Later services (which may involve fees or late payment charges)

 Applying for Credit Cards: FAQ